SemperSalem29/AutoZone-App-DEMO/README.md

-# AutoZone App Demo
+# AutoZone Static Demo

-This is the simplified demo preview version without 3D model support.
+This is the static clickable demo with basic pages and vehicle info.